Jubatian/rrpge-spec/specs/cpu_arch.rst

 necessary minimal state on the supervisor stack.

-If the supervisor mode program will be executing an user mode handler, it appropriately saves the user mode state of the main line of the user mode program before entry, and restores that state after return.
+If the supervisor mode program will be executing an user mode handler, it should save the user mode state of the main line of the user mode program before entry, and restores that state after return.

-To support the RRPGE system at least two interrupt priority levels have to be implemented, the lower priority servicing Video Display & Accelerator interrupts, the higher priority servicing Audio half-buffer empty interrupts.

-Before entering an user mode interrupt handler, the kernel sets up the stack bottom to the current top of the stack (BP + SP) in the mainline (or lower level interrupt), so the user mode handler may properly return with a return from function operation.
+Before entering an user mode interrupt handler, the stack bottom should be set up to the current (user mode) top of the stack (BP + SP) in the mainline (or lower level interrupt), so the user mode handler may properly return with a return from function operation.

-For more information on interrupts, see the appropriate section in the documentation of the kernel ("kernel.rst").